Identification

 How do we identify gifted students?

 It is important to note that no one score, and no one referral by itself, qualifies a student as "gifted" in a specific area.
 Instead, a body of evidence is collected once a referral starts the process.
 Once the referral has been made, the school district has 30 days to gather and review evidence to determine qualification status.
-This body of evidence looks at four areas:

 Aptitude